 What access to Git does CodeStream require?

 You won’t need to provide CodeStream with any Git (or GitHub, Bitbucket, etc.) credentials, as the extension simply leverages your IDE’s access to Git.
 CodeStream uses Git to do things like automatically mention the most recent author when you share a block of code in a post, and to maintain the connection between that block of code and where it’s located in the source file as the file evolves over time (and commits).

 Help & Feedback

-Check out our wiki for more information on getting started with CodeStream.
+Check out our user guide for more information on getting started with CodeStream.
 Please follow @teamcodestream for product updates and to share feedback and questions.
-You can also email us at email@example.com.
+You can also email us at firstname.lastname@example.org.